heike/heike.github.io/R-workshops/06-r-shiny/Slides/01-Setup.md

 Shiny Documentation and Help
 ========================================================
 - [RStudio Tutorial](http://rstudio.github.io/shiny/tutorial/#welcome)
-Much of tonight's material is borrowed from this tutorial
+Much of today's material is borrowed from this tutorial
 - [Shiny Setup, Showcase, and Server setup](http://www.rstudio.com/shiny/)
 Useful if you want to use shiny on your own webserver
 - [Shiny Github Page](https://github.com/rstudio/shiny)